You are here

 I currently work on three philosophical topics, all related to ethics in one way or another.

-Role ethics: A good deal of ethical significance attaches to the various roles we occupy, such as soldier, parent, friend, monarch, etc. Philosophers and others have studied these roles in isolation from one another, but I have been developing a general theory of the normative significance of roles, one that can deliver insights into other topics, such as the acceptability or otherwise of social inequalities, the apparent partiality of our obligations towards others, and the well-being that arises from participating in collecitve endeavours.
-My colleague Sean Cordell and I ran an AHRC-funded Role Ethics Network (2016-18) with academics from across the globe, to help shed light on this neglected area.
-A volume of papers has just appeared with Oxford University Press.
-In a spin-off project, Sean and I are looking at codes of ethics (their purposes and limitations, and how to improve them) in collaboration with non-academic professionals.
+Role ethics: The various roles we occupy, be it soldier, parent, friend, monarch, etc., are ethically charged.
+We try to do the right thing as a parent or as a friend, etc. Ethicists have studied these roles in isolation from one another, but I have been developing a general theory of the normative significance of roles, one that can deliver insights into other topics, such as the acceptability or otherwise of social inequalities, the apparent partiality of our obligations towards others, and the well-being that arises from participating in collecitve endeavours.
+My colleague Sean Cordell and I ran an AHRC-funded Role Ethics Network (2016-18) with academics from across the globe, to help shed light on this neglected area, culminating in a 2023 volume of papers with Oxford University Press.
+In a spin-off project, we are looking at codes of ethics (their purposes, their limitations, how to improve them) in collaboration with professionals outside academia.
+If you are interested in working with us on this, you are welcome to contact us via the Role Ethics Research Group.

 Ethics in the scientific age: What is the relation between ethics and science?
-It seems clear that ethics is not itself a science (unless one or other of the words is being used in a funny way), yet the two are related: ethicists ignore the findings of science at their peril.
+It seems clear that ethics is not itself a science (unless one or other of the words is being used in a non-standard way), yet the two are related: ethicists ignore the findings of science at their peril.
 My contribution in this area began with an attempt to understand an asymmetry: when our ordinary ethical outlook comes into conflict with current scientific research, the science can force a revision to our ethics, but not vice versa.
 That is, science is immune to moral refutation.
-In a second paper I drew some parallel conclusions for philosophy.
+In a later paper I drew out some implications of immunity this for philosophy.

 Teaching interests